 Private Equity Firm

-Note: A private equity firm will be listed as the ‘Primary Company’ in the database, except for cases where the company receiving private equity investment, herein called the private equity subsidiary, is associated with five or more private equity firms.
-In the case that the private equity subsidiary is funded by five or more private equity firms (e.g. Airbnb Inc), the private equity firms will be listed as Umbrella Companies.
+Note: A private equity firm will be listed as the ‘Primary Company’ in the database, except for cases where the company receiving private equity investment, herein after called the private equity subsidiary, is associated with five or more private equity firms.
+In the case that the private equity subsidiary is funded by five or more private equity firms (e.g. Airbnb Inc), the private equity firms will be listed as Ultimate Companies.

 A private equity firm’s subsidiary will be listed as the ‘Local Company’ in the database, except in cases where the private equity subsidiary has a local presence (defined below) in Crimea and/or Palestine through a related company on the ground.
 Where a private equity subsidiary has a local presence through a different entity, the ‘Local Company’ will be the company on the ground in the territory.

 No ownership thresholds are employed.
 The focus is on presence on the ground in either Crimea or Palestine based on credible evidence from local sources and publicly available information that confirm that the company:

 - Has a local physical presence with operations in the occupied lands, e.g.

 - Depot or warehouse